 (d) The written admission of the defendant showing the date and place of service.

-(e) If service is made under Rule 4D(1)(b) above, return shall be made by the sender’s filing with the court the acknowledgment received pursuant to such subdivision.
+(e) If service is made under Montana Rules of Civil Procedure 4D(1)(b) above, the return shall be made by the sender’s filing with the court the acknowledgment received under such subdivision.
 Failure to make proof of service does not affect the validity of the service.
 The certificate or affidavit of service mentioned in this subdivision must state the time, date, place, and manner of service.

-(9) Contents of affidavit of service.
-Whenever a process, pleading, order of court, or other paper is served personally by a person other than the sheriff or person designated by law, the affidavit of service when made, shall state that the person so serving is of legal age, and the date and place of making the service.
-It also shall state that the person making such service knew the person served to be the person named in the papers served and the person intended to be served.
+(9) Contents of the affidavit of service.
+Whenever a process, pleading, order of the court, or other paper is served personally by a person other than the sheriff or person designated by law, the affidavit of service, when made, shall state that the person so serving is of legal age and the date and place of doing the service.
+It also shall state that the person doing such service knew the person served to be the person named in the papers and the person intended to be served.

 E. Time limit for issuance and service of process.

-(1) A plaintiff shall have 3 years after filing a complaint to have a summons issued and accomplish service.
-Unless appearance has been made by the defendant(s), the court, upon motion or on its own initiative, shall dismiss an action without prejudice if a plaintiff fails to either have the summons issued or fails to accomplish service within 3 years from the date of the filing of a complaint.
+(1) A plaintiff shall have three years after filing a complaint to have a summons issued and accomplish service.
+Unless an appearance has been made by the defendant(s), the court, upon motion or on its initiative, shall dismiss an action without prejudice if a plaintiff fails to either have the summons issued or fails to accomplish service within three years from the date of the filing of a complaint.

-(2) A plaintiff who names a fictitious defendant in the complaint, pursuant to § 25-5-103, MCA, may amend the complaint to substitute a real defendant for the fictitious defendant within 3 years of filing the original complaint in the action.
-The 3 year time period set forth in subparagraph (1) of this rule for issuance and service begins to run, as to the newly identified defendant, from the date of the filing of the original complaint.
+(2) A plaintiff who names a fictitious defendant in the complaint, under § 25-5-103, MCA, may amend the complaint to substitute a real defendant for the fictitious defendant within three years of filing the original complaint in action.
+The three-year period outlined in subparagraph (1) of this rule for issuance and service begins to run, as to the newly identified defendant, from the date of the filing of the original complaint.